Banchha Elo Phire

-Banchha Elo Phire (বাঞ্ছা এলো ফিরে | Banchha Elo Phire).
-This is a Bengali comedy film.
-It released on 21 October 2016.
+Banchha Elo Phire is a Bengali comedy film.
+It was released on 21 October 2016.

 Plot

 The film follows Bancharam, an old man who is at risk of losing his land to developers who want to build a national highway.
 His grandson, Guneswar, is all for selling the land, despite his grandfather's wishes.
 Unfortunately for Bancharam, he dies and his spirit visits Zamindar Narahari Dutta in order to ask for help.